Children's Learning Clinic

-Alissa Cole is a doctoral student in FSU’s clinical psychology program.
+Alissa Cole is the Assistant Director for the Children’s Learning Clinic.
+Alissa is a doctoral candidate in FSU’s clinical psychology program.
 She received her B.S. in Psychology from the University of Maryland.
 Her previous research has focused on psycholinguistic mechanisms of language comprehension and the role of working memory and processing speed in reading and language.
 Her current research interests include investigating executive function impairments in ADHD and examining its association with disorders of reading and language in children.

 Licensed Clinical Psychologist (Florida)

-Faculty, Florida State University, Department of Psychology
+Research Faculty II, Florida State University, Department of Psychology

-Director of Clinical Services, Children's Learning Clinic, Florida State University
+Director, Children's Learning Clinic, Florida State University

 Licensed Clinical Psychologist (Florida, North Carolina)